top of page

 A passionate voice for social change, Queva has advocated nationwide on issues like mass incarceration, criminal justice reform, and social injustice.
 She serves as Vice Chair of the Board of Directors for Crossroads for Women, collaborating with community professionals to support women's empowerment.

-Colby Tyson, MS, P-LMHC
+Colby Tyson, MS, LMHC

 Therapist